masharp/max-vote-fcc-app/README.md

 #MaxVote
 This web application is my recreation of https://votingapp.herokuapp.com/, while following the FreeCodeCamp curriculum.
 It is a multi-page AngularJS-based web application.
+The major functionality is implemented.
+However, corner-cases, small bugs, and mobile optimization are all things I'd like to finish ASAP.

 ###Tools
   * AngularJS